github/code-navigation/README.md

 ### File a request to add your language

 Finally, [create an issue in this repository](https://github.com/github/code-navigation/issues/).
 We will evaluate adding the parser to the code search indexing system.

-We may not add every language.
-Common reasons to not add a language are an immature Tree-sitter parser, excessive resources required to parse, or low use on GitHub.